10 Great Examples of Brand Voice

 Canva’s brand voice is friendly and informal but also adventurous and inspiring.
 It makes use of plenty of energetic words, prompting its audience to take action without overcomplicating things with lots of adjectives or tech jargon.

-As they state in their brand guidelines, “Canva makes it easy for people to achieve their goals.
+As stated in the brand’s guidelines, “Canva makes it easy for people to achieve their goals.
 We do this by making design simple.
 Our words should do the same.”

 7. Harley-Davidson

-Motorbike manufacturer, Harley-Davidson, haand you need a strong brand voices had a lot of time to perfect its branding since the company’s humble origins in 1903.
+Motorbike manufacturer Harley-Davidson had a lot of time to perfect its branding since the company’s humble origins in 1903.

 The Harley-Davidson brand is synonymous with rebellion, adventure, and biker culture worldwide, and its brand voice capitalizes on these qualities.